-HOLD T2142 top line indicates hold mode with flame signal LOW FIRE SIGNAL
+top line indicates hold mode with

+flame signal LOW FIRE SIGNAL

-Terminal 16 is used to hold the system in a pilot proving state following the pilot trial for ignition period.
-After pilot trial for ignition, as determined by the PTFIMTFI TIMING selection, terminal 5 will be de-energized and terminal 6 will remain energized.
-During this state the system is in a flame proven state and the display will indicate:
+Terminal 16 holds the system in a pilot proving state following the pilot trial for ignition period.
+After pilot trial for ignition, as determined by the PTFI\MTFI TIMING selection, terminal 5 is de-energized and terminal 6 remains energized.
+During this state, the system is in a flame proven state.
+The display indicates:

-PILOT 42 flame signal displayed T16 INPUT pilot hold period
+PILOT 42 flame signal displayed

+T16 INPUT pilot hold period

-Once terminal 16 is released or de-activated, the system then proceeds in the MTFI period in accordance with the PTFIMTFI TIMINGS selection.
-If selected to be on, terminal 5 with the ignitor will become energized during MTFI.
+Once terminal 16 is released (or de-activated), the Burnerlogix proceeds to the MTFI period in accordance with the PTFI\MTFI TIMINGS selection.
+If selected, terminal 5 with the ignitor energizes during MTFI.

 Terminal 16 is also used to revert the system back to the pilot proving mode from the AUTO or RUN mode.
-During AUTO, an active state on terminal 16 initiates the steps to revert back to pilot mode.
+During AUTO, an active state on terminal 16 starts the steps to revert back to pilot mode.
 On detection of terminal 16, the firing rate motor is commanded to the low fire position and the system waits for the low fire start switch (M-D) to close.
 While in this wait mode the display indicates:

-HOLD T16 42 while in AUTO, Terminal 16 closes M-D LIMIT OPEN wait for low fire interlock to close
+HOLD T16 42 while in AUTO, Terminal 16 closes.
+M-D LIMIT OPEN wait for low fire interlock to close.

-Once the low fire start switch is detected as closed, terminal 6 is energized to open the pilot valve.
-A 20 second time delay is then imposed with both the main valve (7) and pilot valve (6) energized.
-The display will indicate:
+Once the low fire start switch is detected as closed, terminal 6 is energized to open the pilot valve and terminal 5 is energized to power the ignition transformer.
+A 20 second time delay is then imposed.

+with both the main valve (7) and pilot valve (6) energized.
+The display indicates:

-HOLD T16 42 while in AUTO, M-D detected closed W-D LOW LIMIT wait 20 seconds in this state
+HOLD T16 42 while in AUTO, M-D detected closed.

+M-D LOW LIMIT wait 20 seconds in this state.

-At the end of the 20 seconds, the main valve (7) is de-energized and the ignition terminal (5) is energized for the time specified in PTFIMTFI TIMINGS.
+At the end of the 20 seconds, the main valve (7) is de-energized, and the ignition terminal (5) remains energized for the time specified in PTFI\MTFI TIMINGS.
 Terminal W is energized for 5 seconds.
-The display will indicate:
+The display indicates:

-PTFI 42 flame signal displayed FLAME SIGNAL
+PTFI 42 flame signal displayed.

+FLAME SIGNAL

-Unlike PTFI, this period is a flame proven state and if flame signal is lost for one FFRT, the system will shutdown and lockout.
-At the end of the selected PTFI time, terminal 5 is de-energized and the system proceeds to the pilot proving period with terminal 6 energized and flame being proven.
-The display will indicate:
+Unlike PTFI, this period is a flame proven state and if flame signal is lost for one FFRT, the system shuts down and locks out.
+At the end of the selected PTFI time, terminal 5 is de-energized and the Burnerlogix proceeds to the pilot proving period with terminal 6 energized and flame being proven.
+The display indicates:

-PILOT 42 flame signal displayed T16 INPUT pilot hold period
+PILOT 42 flame signal displayed.

+T16 INPUT pilot hold period.